metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 Miami doesn't do enough on their end to keep Christian McCaffrey and Cam Newton from popping off through read-action plays.

 **Miami covers if**
-Tua and company can string together multiple scoring drives through short passes
+Tua and company can string together multiple scoring drives through short passes, probably through a combination of screens, slants, and hitch routes.
 \- AND -
 Miami's coverage people can haggle some turnovers from Cam, with some assistance from blitzes.